+She categorized the interview responses into subheadings, which were then collated with the responses slotted into the appropriate categories.
 This enabled later pooling of data followed by comparison with the data collected from the questionnaires in order to arrive at the results that she obtained.
-Through this process of analysis, Appleton was able to distill six basic themes prevailing in all the data: (a) Vulnerability – the ambiguous term, (b) vulnerability – a complex mix of factors (c) The continuum of vulnerability (d) professional judgments vs official guidelines (e) the health visitor-Information coordinator and (f) Role diversity and conflict.
+Through this process of analysis, Appleton was able to distill six basic themes prevailing in all the data: (a) Vulnerability – the ambiguous term, (b) vulnerability – a complex of factors (c) The continuum of vulnerability (d) professional judgments vs official guidelines (e) the health visitor-Information coordinator and (f) Role diversity and conflict.

 Please type your essay title, choose your document type, enter your email and we send you essay samples